Astros vs. Mets Player Props Betting Odds

 MLB Props Today: Houston Astros

-- The Astros' Framber Valdez (6-5) will make his 15th start of the season.
+- The Astros will send Cristian Javier (7-1) to the mound for his 15th start this season.

-- Valdez has pitched five or more innings in five straight games and will look to extend that streak.
+- He has started 14 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in eight of them.

+- Javier has 14 starts in a row of five innings or more.

-- In 14 appearances this season, he has finished three without allowing an earned run.
+- He has finished one appearance without allowing an earned run in 14 chances this season.

 |Opponent